 Francis was working as special education coordinator at the school in August when she learned of a teen diagnosed with a mental illness, she said.
 The teen's individual education plan called for home intervention, but Francis said the school failed to provide personnel or a counselor.

 "His mom was coming to me saying her son was scared and didn't want to come to school," Francis said of the teen.
-"I just wanted the school to have a meeting for the student and
+"I just wanted the school to have a meeting for the student and address his disability.

 The school did not have a special education teacher available to make home visits, Francis said.
 The teen went to school, but his symptoms worsened, and he was admitted into an Albuquerque hospital in October.